Daniele-Cereghetti/ListenUp/README.md

 ## Installation
 1. Choose a Whisper Model Image<br>
    Whisper is available in multiple sizes: tiny, base, small, medium, and large.
-   More info about openai's models click [here](https://github.com/openai/whisper?tab=readme-ov-file#available-models-and-languages).<br>
+   For more information about OpenAI's models click [here](https://github.com/openai/whisper?tab=readme-ov-file#available-models-and-languages).<br>
-   If you change the model, you have to change in app.py and in the Dockerfile, it must match. <br><br>
+   If you change the model, you have to change in server.py and in the Dockerfile, it must match. <br><br>
-   💡 By default, small is used — it's fast, accurate in most cases, and rarely makes mistakes.
+   💡 By default, `small` is used — it's fast, accurate in most cases, and rarely makes mistakes.
 Even when it does, the context usually makes the meaning clear.
-It occpuies ~2GB of RAM
+It occupies ~2GB of RAM

 2. Build Docker image<br>
    Enter in the root project and run: